radiodiagnostica/resnet-cem-histo/PAPER.md

 2. Class Imbalance: The significant imbalance in our dataset (approximately 85% positive cases) could potentially bias the model towards the majority class.
 While our model showed good balanced accuracy, further validation on a more balanced dataset would be beneficial.

-3. Lack of True External Validation: Our model was trained and validated on data from a single institution.
+3. Lack of True External Validation: Our model was trained, validated and independently tested on data from a single institution.
 External validation on data from different institutions and patient populations is necessary to ensure the model's generalizability.

 4. Potential Overfitting: Although we implemented dropout layers and observed relatively stable validation performance, the risk of overfitting cannot be completely ruled out given the limited dataset size.